Procurement Policy for Visit Faroe Islands

 - New bought lights are LED

-- Copy paper, toilet paper and serviettes should be FSC and/or Eco labeled/Nordic Swan Eco Labeled.
-Products with the EU Flower and the label PEFC preferred.
+- Copy paper, toilet paper and serviettes should be FSC and/or Eco labelled/Nordic Swan Eco Labeled.
+Products with the EU Flower and the label PEFC are preferred.

 - In addition, we look for packaging that is made from recycled material.
 E.g., look for the label RESY as an indicator.